icopy-site/awesome/docs/awesome/awesome-go.md

 * [backscanner](https://github.com/icza/backscanner) - A scanner similar to bufio.Scanner, but it reads and returns lines in reverse order, starting at a given position and going backward.
 * [beyond](https://github.com/wesovilabs/beyond) - The Go tool that will drive you to the AOP world!
 * [blank](https://github.com/Henry-Sarabia/blank) - Verify or remove blanks and whitespace from strings.
+* [bleep](https://github.com/sinhashubham95/bleep) - Perform any number of actions on any set of OS signals in Go.
 * [boilr](https://github.com/tmrts/boilr) - Blazingly fast CLI tool for creating projects from boilerplate templates.
+* [changie](https://github.com/miniscruff/changie) - Automated changelog tool for preparing releases with lots of customization options.
 * [chyle](https://github.com/antham/chyle) - Changelog generator using a git repository with multiple configuration possibilities.
 * [circuit](https://github.com/cep21/circuit) - An efficient and feature complete Hystrix like Go implementation of the circuit breaker pattern.
 * [circuitbreaker](https://github.com/rubyist/circuitbreaker) - Circuit Breakers in Go.